Skip to main content

 Profile

-My work engages with minoritarian performance and visual culture, transnational feminisms, and postcolonial urbanisms.
-Across my research, writing and pedagogy, I am concerned with how different forms of performance and artistic production challenge colonial and imperial histories, epistemologies, and their corresponding debris.
+My work engages with minoritarian performance and visual culture, feminist theory, and de-post/colonial politics while experimenting with intimate forms of scholarly writing and dissemination.
+Across my research and pedagogy, I am curious about how aesthetic practices diffract colonial and imperial histories, epistemologies, and their corresponding debris.

 Prior to joining Queen Mary, I worked at King’s College London.
 This followed Andrew W. Mellon Postdoctoral Fellowships in Visual History and Theory at the Centre for Humanities Research and then at the Women’s and Gender Studies Department, UWC, South Africa, where I remain as a Research Fellow.
-I am a recipient of Akademie Schloss Solitude fellowship (2025-26) and Early Career Researcher Prize (TaPRA, 2024).
+For 2025-26, I am a fellow at the Akademie Schloss Solitude.

 Teaching